Richmond's Drinking Water

 Source: Library of Congress, General View Of Pumphouse From NORTH - James River & Kanawha Canal, Pumphouse

 The intake for Henrico's new drinking water treatment plant is upstream of Boshers Dam.
-The county's long-term water supply will be the James River, but the Virginia Department of Environmental Quality was concerned that increased water removal from the river during a drought would have adverse environmental impacts.
-Henrico's solution is to stockpile James River water in an off-stream reservoir during times of high flow, and to release that water during droughts.
+The county's long-term water supply will continue to be the James River, but the Virginia Department of Environmental Quality (DEQ) was concerned that increased water removal from the river during a drought would have adverse environmental impacts.
+Henrico's solution was to stockpile James River water in an off-stream reservoir during times of high flow, and to release that stored "extra" water during droughts.

-The Cobb's Creek will be constructed in Cumberland County, and Henrico will partner with Cumberland and Powhatan counties to supply their needs as well.
+The Cobb's Creek Reservoir was constructed in Cumberland County, with a capacity to store 14.8 billion gallons.
+Three earthen dams created the impoundment, and the reservoir began filling in May 2024.
+Henrico partnered with Cumberland and Powhatan counties to supply their needs as well.
 The creek's small watershed does not produce sufficient runoff to fill the planned 140-deep reservoir with 15 billion gallons of water, so Henrico will pump James River water behind the dam on Cobb's Creek at times when there is excess runoff (typically in the winter/spring).

-No pipeline is planned between the reservoir and Henrico's drinking water treatment plant.
-Instead, when the James River flow declines below the drinking water needs of the county (and the minimum flow levels required for fish in the river), water will be released from the reservoir upstream and withdrawn at the Henrico's current intake near Bosher's Dam.10
+No pipeline is planned between the Cobb's Creek Reservoir and Henrico's drinking water treatment plant.
+Instead, when the James River flow declines below the drinking water needs of the county (and the minimum flow levels required for fish in the river), water will be released from the reservoir upstream.
+That extra water will flow down the river and be withdrawn at Henrico's current intake near Bosher's Dam.10